sreekants/ceres-hera/README.md

 ## Project Outline
 For an outline of the project description, checkout the wiki page on [sourceforge](https://sourceforge.net/p/ceres-os/wiki/Home/).

+## Contact
+For more details, contact us at:
+* sreekant.sreedharan at yahoo.com or
+* msureshkumars12 at gmail.com

 ## Releated Links
 * [Ceres Farm Operating System - Project Profile](https://www.openhub.net/p/ceres-os)